supermarin/Smart-Scroll-View/README.markdown

     - Start using it!

 ## Usage
-    - #import the SmartScrollview.h
+    - #import the SmartScrollViewController.h
-    - Extend the SmartScrollView in your ViewController.h
+    - Extend the SmartScrollViewController in your ViewController.h
     - In the InterfaceBuilder, wire the scrollView outlet (if not using IB, self.scrollView = theScrollView)